 5. 2017 AL Championship Series: Astros 4, Yankees 3

 You may remember this as “the only time a Yankees team could ever be considered a band of plucky young upstarts,” but now it looks like a precursor series for the two American League franchises perhaps best set up to thrive in the next decade.
-A classic home-field advantage series, the Astros won every game at Minute Maid Park and the Yankees won every one at Yankee Stadium, but because the Astros won their division and the Yankees won the Wild Card Game, Game 7 was in Houston.
+A classic home-field advantage series, the Astros won every game at Minute Maid Park and the Yankees won every one at Yankee Stadium, but because Houston won its division and New York won the Wild Card Game, Game 7 was at Minute Maid Park.
 In that one, Charlie Morton (who would have some more highlights to come that postseason) threw five shutout innings and Lance McCullers Jr. threw four, giving up just three hits between them.
 One gets the sense this will not be the last time these two teams will run into each other come October.

 6. 2015 ALCS: Royals 4, Blue Jays 2